enspandi/ember-statecharts/tests/dummy/app/templates/docs/index.md

 `ember-statecharts` has been created to **address many of the difficulties** of client-side application development.
 Even with an ambitious framework like `Ember.js`
-<strong>client-side application development can get very complex</strong> and through many years
-of experience we identified several reasons for this being the case:
+<strong>client-side application development can get very complex</strong> and there are several reasons for this being the case:

 * **client-side apps are stateful** - client side apps are a system that allows users to request data from someplace and manipulate it entirely on the user's client device.